-Open Mission Control is open source open access software for monitoring and controlling small spacecraft.
+Open Mission Control and Pocket Mission Control are open source open access software for monitoring and controlling small spacecraft.
 The software is designed to provide an application and framework that can be adapted quickly and easily to support a variety of spacecraft including CubeSats, myPocketQubs and NanoLab experiments, and sounding rocket and high altitude balloon experiments such as are carried by the REXUS/BEXUS program.

-The Open Mission Control framework consists of the application and graphical user interface which contain the basic structure of the program, and the Open Mission Control toolbox, which provides a number of ready to use functions typically required for mission control applicationa.
+The Open Mission Control (desktop/server) and Pocket Mission Control (app) frameworks consist of an application and graphical user interface which contain the basic structure of the program, and the Open Mission Control toolbox, which provides a number of ready to use functions typically required for mission control applicationa.

-The Open Mission Control application and graphical user interface can be adapted to a project quickly and easily, by populating them with elements from the Open Mission Control toolbox and other standard library elements.
+The Open Mission Control and Pocket Mission Control application and graphical user interface can be adapted to a project quickly and easily, by populating them with elements from the Open Mission Control toolbox and other standard library elements.
 This approach allows also users with limited programming experience to create sophisticated mission control software by building on a solid basic implementation.